ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/README.md

 💡 **Fact:** 2FA has prevented millions of unauthorized logins and remains one of the simplest yet most effective security measures — and interviewers love to ask about it.

 ### **Encryption**

+What if, even after setting permissions and groups, a user still manages to access something they shouldn’t?
+That’s where **security layers** like authentication and encryption come in.

 Even if an attacker gains access to your data, **encryption** ensures they can’t actually read it.
 Encryption converts plain, readable data (**plaintext**) into a scrambled format (**ciphertext**) using a **key**.